de846/nand2tetris/README.md

 * If you are having a hard time implementing a chip, try drawing it first as a series of inputs/outputs with more simple chips.
 * Start working on the ALU _early_.
 * Chips can have multiple outputs!
 E.g. `...out=out, out=moreOut);`

+The really interesting part of this course for me (apart from building the ALU and the CPU which were **really** challenging), was building the [Assembler](https://github.com/de846/nand2tetris/tree/master/projects/06/HackAssembler) in python using TDD.